craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Ungaethram.md

 ---

 # Holding Tags
-Prosperity:
+Prosperity: Wealthy
-Population:
+Population: Growing
-Defenses:
+Defenses: Garrison
-Other Tags:
+Other Tags: Religion (Lolth), Resource (), Emnity (Ammyrain, Trog Territory)

 # Description
-Any sort of local lore...
+Ungaethram is a large drow city in a [[Underdark Travel Table#Entering a New Space|gigantic vault]]
 ## Physicality of the Holding

 ## Population Distribution